melissalemke/Ab_FcR_ODE/README.md

 		basic instructions on how to run the code as is and plot our results.

-		Plots: PRCC values and significances (Fig 2B-c)
+		Plots: PRCC values and significances (Fig 2B-C)

 Instructions:
 Most folders (1-3) contain a 'Run_Me...m' file that you will run first to run the simulations and obtain the data.
-Some folders also contain a 'Make_figure' file used to plot the figures once you've obtained the data.
+Some folders also contain a 'Make_figure.m' file used to plot the figures once you've obtained the data.
 The rest of the files within the folder are functions used by these two scripts that you should not need to directly interact with.
-The excpetion to this is the "Global Sensitivity" folder.
+The exception to this is the "Global Sensitivity" folder.

 Basic framework used in folders 1-3: